U.S. deficit panel could delay on taxes

 The idea has been talked about for months as a possibility and is being looked at more closely as little progress is evident as the deadline approaches.

-Representative Eric Cantor, the No. 2 Republican in the House, expressed optimism that a deal could be reached but declined to comment on the possible details.

-A senior House Republican aide told reporters that Republicans were waiting for Democrats to come forth with new ideas and Democratic super committee member Chris Van Hollen said, "conversations continue.'

-Republican Representative Jeb Hensarling on Sunday talked about a possible "two-step approach" on a television news show.
+Republican Representative Jeb Hensarling on Sunday talked about a possible "two-step approach" on a Sunday talk show.

 A senior Democratic aide said on Monday: "It is being discussed.
 That is clear."